-When sifting the flour and baking powder into a bowl my Grandma said you can use 4 “good” cups, as in don’t worry about levelling them off too precisely.
+When sifting the flour and baking powder into a bowl, my Grandma said you could use 4 “good” cups, as in don’t worry about levelling them off too precisely.
 I use baking powder although I do use self-raising flour which technically already has a rising agent in it.

 You have to get your hands dirty when it comes to rubbing the butter into the flour.
-There are some tools you can use to help with getting the butter and the flour mixed together, but I don’t have one so I just use my hands.
+You can use some tools to help get the butter and the flour mixed together, but I don’t have one, so I use my hands.

 Rub the butter into the flour with your fingertips, and keep feeling around for any lumps.
 It should end up looking like a bit like breadcrumbs, like in the photo above.